AhzamBardai/Zatta/README.md

 ## Contribution Guidelines
 - Please submit any bugs that are found in the Issues.
-- Pull request with fixed code would be much appriciated
+- Pull request with fixed code would be much appreciated